Rn-Nex/rn-nex-ui/README.md

 - `disabled?: boolean`: Specifies if the text component is disabled.
 - `mode?: 'light' | 'dark'`: Mode used for text light and dark variation color.

-### `TextFontVariation`

-Interface representing font variations for text.

-- `fontSize?: number`: Font size of the text.
-- `fontWeight?: TextStyle['fontWeight']`: Font weight of the text.

 ### `TextGutter`

 Interface representing gutter styles for text.